michael-sapriio/Electoral-Roll/README.md

 Better Regex
 ---

 The `regex` used in the code could be improved.
 I am still learning how to use them more efficiently and less messy like this one.
 Also, the `regex` code will vary with the content you are trying to extract.
 Here I am using whitespaces actively to breakdown text lines into tokens.
-If there are more efficient ways (I am sure there will be), kindly give me feedbacks.
-I will learn too.
+If there are more efficient ways (I am sure there will be), please give me feedback.
+I will learn too! :)